MateeDevs/sentiary-gradle-plugin/README.md

 ### `sentiaryUpdateLocalizations`

 This is the main task to run to get the newest translations.
 It downloads and exports the localization files from Sentiary based on your configuration.

-It is recommended to run this task before building your project to ensure you have the latest translations.
+Because this task writes into a shared source directory (like `src/main/res`), you **must** manually declare a dependency on it for any task that consumes the generated files.
+This ensures that your project always builds with the latest translations.

 You can run the task from the command line: